Prerequisites

 is...video game controls work.

 G3D initially launches with a scene's built-in cameras selected.
-Press F2 to switch to the
+Press F2 to switch to the Debug Camera.

-`S`, and `D` keys on the keyboard will translate the camera forward, left, back, and right
+keys on the keyboard will translate the camera forward, left, back, and right

 relative to its own axes.
 Try this now.

-different control styles, and you can write your own or use none at all.
-This is only the
+There are some other modifiers; run the G3D viewer or read the documentation to find out about them.
+You can also use a USB game pad to navigate.
+G3D contains other manipulators with different control styles, and you can write your own or use none at all.
+This is only the default.

 Move the camera around a bit to get a feel for the controls.
-Exit your program by pressing the
+Exit your program by pressing the “ESC” key.

 The G3D starter project has two build targets: Debug and Release.
-The Debug target allows
+The Debug target allows detailed inspection of your code in the debugger and enables many consistency checks.
+The Release build runs much faster.

-You can switch between targets in Visual Studio from the (unlabelled)
+You can switch between targets in Visual Studio from the (unlabelled) Solution Configurations list box.
+With iCompile:

 icompile --opt --run

-builds and runs the Release build and the absence of `--opt` defaults to the Debug build.
+builds and runs the Release build and the absence of --opt

-drop back to the debug build whenever something goes wrong with your program because it contains many
+In general, it is safe to run in Release mode for most of development.
+You should immediately drop back to the debug build whenever something goes wrong with your program because it contains many assertions and input checks.

 Experiment with the developer tools provided within your window, and particularly try loading

-other scenes (via the `SceneEditorWindow`'s scene drop-down list).
+'s scene drop-down list).
 Exit the program when you're

 ready.

-Your _project_ is in version control, but your _files_ are just sitting in the local workspace
+Your project is in version control, but your files are just sitting in the local workspace right now.
+Following the process described in the Version Control Basics chapter, you'll now add and commit the files.

 directories.

-spreadsheet tracking your program's growth if you're using `iCompile`.
+spreadsheet tracking your program's growth if you're using iCompile

 Recursively add the remaining files.
 At the command line, execute: